Mto wa Mbu

 A melting pot of cultures, Mto Wa Mbu is thought to be one of the only places in Tanzania where there are representatives from all 120 tribes living happily side by side.
 Although the name translates as ‘Mosquito River’, due to the permanent water source in the village, we, fortunately, didn’t see many mosquitoes.
 Your guide is very likely to be from the village itself, so you will have a

 unique opportunity to see the community through his eyes.
 Tours last around 2–3 hours but are flexible.
 During your visit, you’ll get a good feel for the social side of the village—the farms and milling machines, the schools, markets, and churches.
-Your guide will happily answer any questions you might have and will help you gain an understanding of the inner workings of this typical Tanzanian community.
+Your guide will happily answer any questions you might have and help you understand the inner workings of this typical Tanzanian community.

-You’ll likely start at the village banana plantation, where they grow more than 30 different varieties of bananas.
-As well as finding out how this staple fruit is grown, you’ll hear about the different uses of the plant as a whole, from food to materials for building and art.
+You’ll likely start at the village banana plantation, where they grow more than 30 varieties of bananas.
+As well as finding out how this staple fruit is grown, you’ll hear about the various uses of the plant as a whole, from food to materials for building and art.

-Again, there are opportunities to purchase carvings should you wish, but with no hard sell or aggressive haggling, which we found very refreshing.
+Again, there are opportunities to purchase carvings, but with no hard sell or aggressive haggling, which we found very refreshing.

-Moving on, you’ll come to a local ‘bar’ to try Mbege, the traditional banana and millet beer that is brewed and drunk mainly by the Chagga tribe.
-The process of making this brew is quite labor-intensive, and the beer is usually served in one large cup, which is passed around the group and refilled as needed.
+Moving on, you’ll come to a local ‘bar’ to try Mbege, the traditional banana and millet beer brewed and drunk mainly by the Chagga tribe.
+Making this brew is quite labor-intensive, and the beer is usually served in one large cup, passed around the group and refilled as needed.
 Your tour will finish in the bustling local market, where you can wander.

-around stalls selling fruit and vegetable stalls, spices, and meat.
-Your guide will stop, explain points of interest, and allow you to try and smell a variety of foods.
+Around stalls selling fruit and vegetable stalls, spices, and meat.
+Your guide will stop, explain points of interest, and allow you to try and smell various foods.
 A real treat for the senses!

 Balaa Hill Tour

 Starting from Mto wa Mbu, you walk at the foot of the rift valley in the northern direction.
 The farmers in this area mainly grow bananas (many different varieties), and the big leaves provide a pleasant shade.
 On your way, you can visit some farms and get an explanation about the irrigation methods in the area.
-Finally, you can climb Balaa Hill,the hill of misfortune, in about twenty minutes and enjoy the beautiful view over the green oasis of Mto wa Mbu.
-On the top, the guides will explain to you why the hill got its mysterious name.
-The walk can be extended with a visit to Njoro Springs, one of the main water sources for the area, and a nearby waterfall.
+Finally, in about twenty minutes, you can climb Balaa Hill, the hill of misfortune, and enjoy the beautiful view over the green oasis of Mto wa Mbu.
+On the top, the guides will explain why the mountain got its mysterious name.
+The walk can be extended with a visit to Njoro Springs, one of the primary water sources for the area, and a nearby waterfall.

 People who like walking can combine the three half-day tours into a one-day walk.
 Starting from the Mto wa Mbu market, you go via the ACT to the Papyrus Lake.
 On your way back to Mto wa Mbu, you walk along the foot of the Rift Valley, passing Njoro Springs and Balaa Hill.